-And then Dram Drop Distance reveals that all the nobodies had newborn hearts and the ability to feel emotions all along.
+And then Dram Drop Distance reveals that all the nobodies had the potential to grow new hearts and feel emotions all along.
 Bringing this trope Up to Eleven with Xemnas, the one who lied to them and made them believe they were Sociopaths all in order to manipulate them and gain control of their minds, hearts and bodies.
 And though he acts the most emotionless of them all, he likely had Terra's heart all along meaning he was just naturally an uncaring monster.

 Played absolutely straight with Master Xehanort, the Big Bad of the series and a human to boot, who fits all of the criteria.